How to Invest in Real Estate: Your Simple Guide for 2025

 Funding Your Real Estate Investment

-Credit cards can be a way to fund your investment in real estate, but only if you can pay the balance off in full right away.
-Most investments don't have an ROI higher than the high APRs credit cards charge, so be careful.
+1. Credit cards - Credit cards can be a way to fund your investment in real estate, but only if you can pay the balance off in full right away.
+Most investments don't have a return on investment higher than the high APRs credit cards charge, so be careful.

-Seller financing is a great way to invest directly in real estate.
-Sellers provide the funds to buy the house at the terms they require.
+3. Seller/owner financing - Sellers provide the funds to buy the house at the terms they require.
 Instead of paying a bank, you pay the seller with the intention of either selling the property before loan maturity or being able to refinance it with a standard loan.

 Real Estate Taxation